It’s time to ace your MBA interview! You're probably reading this when fall is in the air (or at least the smell of pumpkin spice is!)

 If you’re busy stressing about how to prepare for all those interview invitations that we hope and trust are coming your way, don’t worry!!
 WE’VE GOT YOU!!
 We have all the interview advice you need to get out of your head and into the program of your dreams.

-So how should you prepare for your business school interviews?
+So how should you prepare for your MBA interview?

-If you want to perform the best you possibly can on your MBA admissions interviews, you need to understand why MBA programs even interview in the first place.
+If you want to perform the best you possibly can on your MBA interview, you need to understand why MBA programs even interview in the first place.